rsdoiel/antenna/planet.md

 ---

-## Pope Leo approves decrees for more than 170 martyrs
+## Pope Leo XIV approves decrees for more than 170 martyrs

 date: 2025-06-20, from: Vatican News

-                    <p>The Pope authorizes several decrees including a Spanish diocesan priest, more than 100 martyrs, a seminrian, and four servants of God.</p>
+                    <p>Pope Leo XIV authorizes several decrees, including a Spanish diocesan priest, more than 100 martyrs, a seminarian, and four servants of God.</p>
                     <p><a href="https://www.vaticannews.va/en/vatican-city/news/2025-06/pope-leo-approves-decrees-for-more-than-170-martyrs.html">Read all</a></p>
                     <p>&nbsp;</p>